 The roles and responsibilities of senior management are determined on the needs of LCH and set out in individual job descriptions.
 Once in role, LCH's senior management is subject to at least annual performance management reviews against their objectives and the core competencies identified as essential for all LCH employees.
 LCH is committed to ensuring that its reward practices promote sound and effective risk management and do not create incentives to relax risk standards.
-The annual performance review for members of the Executive Committee also includes assessments by the Group Chief Risk Officer against their respective risk objectives and by Group Head of Internal Audit in respective of internal audit reports and closure of internal audit actions.
-Both assessments are presented to the Remuneration Committee.
+The annual performance review for members of the Management Team also includes assessments by the LCH Group and/or LCH Chief Risk Officer against the respective risk objectives of their respective business areas and by the LCH Group or LCH Head of Internal Audit in respect of internal audit reports and closure of internal audit actions of their respective business areas.
+Both the risk and the audit assessments are presented to the Remuneration Committee.